Ohio State Route 527

 State Route 527 (SR 527) is a north-south state highway in the southern portion of the U.S. state of Ohio.
 Its southern terminus is at the Ohio River in Chesapeake, where the Robert C. Byrd Bridge carries travelers across to Huntington, West Virginia.
 Its northern terminus is at State Route 7 at the partially completed Chesapeake bypass just northeast of the Chesapeake corporation limits.
-SR 527 is one of the few state routes in Ohio that connects to the same numbered route in a neighboring state, becoming West Virginia Route 527.
+SR 527 connects to the same-numbered route in a neighboring state, continuing as West Virginia Route 527.

 Route description

 SR 527 heads north from the southern terminus as a four–lane highway.
 The route begins a signed concurrency with SR 7 at a traffic light, however unlike other concurrencies in the state, the higher numbered highway is officially designated on the road.
 SR 527 continues north while SR 7 has an official gap in the road.
 The northern terminus of SR 527 is at an incomplete trumpet interchange with SR 7, with SR 7 heading southwest and some modified ramps providing access to nearby local and county roads.

 None of SR 527 is included as a part of the National Highway System (NHS).